u1-liquid/openpollslack-i18n/README.md

 # About this fork

-I have make some change to make it more customizable :
+I have make some change to make it more customizable such as Allow choices add by others, Change UI Language, UI Order, Please see detail below.

+### If I just want to use it without self-host?
+You can use "Add to slack" button [on site](https://siamhos.com/openpollplus/index_plus.html)

+PLEASE NOTE: Link above will run lastest code on my devlopment server, you can use it for free, but it may contain bugs or may down for mantanance or database may be wiped at any time.

+After add to slack please use `/poll config` to config what options you want to enable/disable on your Slack team.

 ## Server config (config/default.json)
 - `app_lang` for translation (Please put language file in language folder), Translate some text to Thai (th-ภาษาไทย)
 - `app_lang_user_selectable` if set to `true`; Let user who create poll (Via Modal) select language of poll UI (Most of the UI text, some error and exception message might still in default app language )